Hoverbear/digitalocean/README.md

 All values (`Domain`, `SshKey`, etc) can be found in the `api` module.

 Calling an action will return a `Request<_,_>` type.
 For example `Droplet::create()` will create a `Request<Create, Droplet>`.
-This type may then have specific futher functions to futher build up the request or transform it into some other request.
+These types may then have specific futher functions to futher build up the request or transform it into some other request.

 ```rust,no_run